Metadata From CSV

 Section 1: Data file (CSV)

-Column file name — the header of the column containing the file names.
+Column file name — select the column of image file names.

-Columns of metadata fields — in each drop-down list, select the header of the column that contains the desired metadata value to write to each image.
+Columns of metadata fields — in each drop-down list, select the column that contains the desired metadata value to write to each image.
 Below are the available metadata fields the script can write to images:

 For each column of metadata selected, the values from the data replace any existing metadata, provided the data cell is not empty.
 Because the script ignores empty cells, it is possible to write a metadata field for some images, but not others.
 For example, if the description column contains values for most images, but if some rows (images), the description cell is empty, for that image, that metadata field is ignored.
 Any existing value remains, rather than having it removed by replacing it with the empty value of the cell.